 Thus, for example, you could withdraw $10,000 from your IRA and give it to your son or daughter to help purchase a home.
 So long as the child is a first-time home buyer, you won't have to pay any penalty on the withdrawal.

-You can make more than one withdrawal for these purposes, but all your first-time home buyer withdrawals cannot exceed $10,000.
+You can make more than one withdrawal for these purposes, but the total of all your first-time home buyer withdrawals cannot exceed $10,000.

 For advice on financing your home and alternative sources of down payment money, check out Nolo's Essential Guide to Buying Your First Home.